cp6/nba-live/README.md

 # NBA API Wrapper

-A PHP wrapper for accessing NBA API endpoints including live games.
+A PHP wrapper for accessing various NBA API endpoints including live games.
 This wrapper formats a lot of the returned data so you only get what you need but also in a handy and readable manner.

 [![Generic badge](https://img.shields.io/badge/version-1.2-blue.svg)]()